chisophugis/klang/README.md

   ```
 note : Makefile infrastructure of LLVM project is applied only after
 the branch cf. For the branches before cf, simple Makefile is used.
-But to use this Makefile you need to fix Config.mk to your LLVM path.
+But to use this Makefile you need to fix Config.mk with your LLVM paths.

   ```
   $ cd ../../../